mrk7711/Ground-Scanner-System/README.md

 Real‑time 3D scanning and visualization from ESP32 sensor.

-## Getting Started
+📌 Overview

-This project is a starting point for a Flutter application.
+This project is a modular Ground Scanning System designed to capture, process, and visualize subsurface data.
+It collects sensor readings in real time, filters the signals, and generates structured output for 2D/3D analysis — useful for research, prototyping, and geophysical experiments.

 A few resources to get you started if this is your first Flutter project: